Sean Sellers: Aftermath

 While in prison, Sellers authored a book of love stories and poems titled Shuladore.
 The book was self-published, and sold via his Web site.
 Under Oklahoma law, a defendant cannot "receive any proceeds or profits from any source" as a direct or indirect result of his crime.
 An Oklahoma grand jury investigated whether Sellers or his friends received profits from the sale of the book, but no indictment was forthcoming.
-A Christian book publisher issued Sellers' autobiography, Web of Darkness, in 1990.
+A Christian book publisher issued Sellers's autobiography, Web of Darkness, in 1990.